kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The new Workload API groups a set of pods that may not handle individual pod evictions well.
 It may be preferable to target the Workload resource.
 In the alpha version of the EvictionRequest API, pods referencing PodGroups will be ignored.
-Therefore, we will reject any EvictionRequest that has a `.spec.schedulingGroup`.
+Therefore, we will reject any EvictionRequest that references a pod that has `.spec.schedulingGroup`.
 We will consider [Workload API Support](#workload-api-support) later.
 The rejection will be done again by setting a `Failed` condition with an appropriate reason (`EvictionInvalid`) and a message
 (`Target Pod xyz is part of a Workload/PodGroup.
 Eviction of such pods is currently not supported.`).